 I have led multi-session workshops for groups, including an ongoing Dream Group; Unjournaling. a three-session workshop focused on reviewing your journals as a way of reflecting on your life; and Nurturing Your Creative Spirit, a six-session series to help rediscover, welcome and nurture creativity through spiritual practice and engaging in creative activities.
-Contact me if you want me to lead a group for your church or other organization.

 What are your qualifications?

 I am a graduate of the Spiritual Direction Program at the Haden Institute, North Carolina, which included work in the Jungian, Mystical, Dreams, and Christian Traditions.
 I am also a member of Spiritual Directors International and have agreed to follow their ethical guidelines.

 I was raised in the Roman Catholic tradition and have a great reverence for the rituals and roots of the Church.
 I have been an active Unitarian Universalist for nearly 30 years.
 This non-creedal religion brings together people with different beliefs through a common value system based on respect for humanity and the earth, and a desire to create religious community that improves our world and transforms our spirit.
 As an active church leader I have learned to work with varied approaches to the life of the spirit.

 The friend who can be silent with us in a moment of despair or confusion, who can stay with us in an hour of grief and bereavement, who can tolerate not knowing... not healing, not curing... that is a friend who cares. -- Henri Nouwen